 2. Right-side Low Lunge (Anjaneyasana)

 Step the right foot between your hands with your knee stacked above your foot.
+Drop into low lunge if you need to.
 Inhale lifting your arms.

 Drop the right fingertips to the floor as you reach up and over through the left fingers stretching the left side body.